antleaf/doapr/webroot/content/repositories/medrxiv.md

 repository_type: Disciplinary
-scientific_committees: 'Yes : medRxiv Affiliates are members of the life sciences community who provide feedback on the service, act as advocates, and help in screening material submitted.'
+scientific_committees: 'Yes : medRxiv Affiliates are members of the life sciences community who provide feedback on the service, act as advocates, and help in screening material submitted.   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://www.medrxiv.org/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new versions until acceptance at journal
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy: 'Permanent with withdrawal options and (rare) removal in extraneous circumstances.
-Removal: Legal or biohazard reasons; Withdrawal: Plagiarism, false or inaccurate content, ethical and legal issues, co-author(s) did not consent to posting'
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
+  :description:
+- :service: europe_pmc
+  :feature: indexing
   :description:
 - :service: google_scholar
   :feature: indexing